joel-collard/proton-pass-wrapper/README.md

 | `protonpass_get(vault, item, field)` | Secret Retrieval | Fetches specific *field* secrets (e.g., password, username, etc.) from a specified *vault* and *item*. |
 | `protonpass_logout()` | Session Security | Ends the current session and clears local authentication. |

 **Note:** This library supports the use of both names and IDs for vaults and items.
-For a full list of underlying CLI capabilities, refer to the [Official Proton Pass CLI Documentation](https://protonpass.github.io/pass-cli/).
+For more information on underlying CLI capabilities, refer to the [Official Proton Pass CLI Documentation](https://protonpass.github.io/pass-cli/).

 <br>